 2. Learning and development

-Learning to catch up: A third of employees said they were learning because they needed to fill missing skills (31%).
+Learning to catch up: A third of employees said they were learning because they needed to fill missing skills (31 percent).
 In this learning moment, employees are a bit more anxious, but they are still excited to learn.
 They view learning as a tool they can use to fill in any skills gaps they need to complete a project or simply perform in their role.

-Learning for external change: 8% of those surveyed turned to learning as a result of an external change at work, a situation outside of their control.
+Learning for external change: 8 percent of those surveyed turned to learning as a result of an external change at work, a situation outside of their control.
 For example, the company may have decided to change programming languages, reorganize the team’s structure, or introduce a new tool.
 These external changes force people to learn.

 3. Varied recruiting

-Compensation structures that motivate
+Compensation structures that motivate employees

 Scheduled rewards are the annual bonus type of arrangement that follow every annual review where an employee shows a measurable improvement.
 While people have come to “expect” these incentives, they still tend to motivate performance as they are only awarded once goals are met.

-- Simple positive feedback one on one, or verbal accolades in a staff meeting
+- Simple positive feedback one-on-one, or verbal accolades in a staff meeting

 - Vacation packages for outstanding performance

-- The ability to manage or champion change Innovation
+- The ability to manage or champion change

 - System improvements